Vercelli psychiatric hospital massacre

-The massacre at the Vercelli Psychiatric Hospital was the summary execution - by partisans of the 182nd Garibaldi Brigade "Pietro Camana" - of a group of Italian Social Republic (RSI) militiamen taken from the Novara stadium, then used as a concentration camp.
-According to the various sources, the militiamen killed were between fifty-one and sixty-five.
-The massacre took place partly in the town of Vercelli and partly in the town of Greggio between May 12 and 13, 1945.
+The massacre at the Vercelli Psychiatric Hospital was the summary execution of a group of Italian Social Republic (RSI) militiamen by partisans of the 182nd Garibaldi Brigade "Pietro Camana".
+The massacre took place partly in the town of Vercelli and partly in the town of Greggio between 12 and 13 May 1945.
+The number of executed RSI members, who had been taken from a concentration camp at the Novara stadium, are estimated between 51 and 65.

 The memory of the event was for decades handed down almost solely by veterans of the CSR: only in more recent years have some historians taken up the subject, which is now reconstructed sufficiently comprehensively in its general outlines, although differing in some details depending on the sources.